Michigan Murders: Prior connections with victims

 Investigators also ascertained Collins had either been acquainted with most of the victims, had currently or previously lived close to their place of residence, or had likely established possible contact with the women prior to their murders.
 In the case of victims Mary Fleszar and Joan Schell, investigators were able to establish he had been a neighbor of both women, and that at the time of Fleszar's disappearance, Collins had actually worked in an office at the EMU located directly opposite the hallway from the office where Fleszar had worked.
 Through interviewing a recent girlfriend of Collins, investigators also learned that she had lived in an apartment complex directly across the road from the home of Dawn Basom, and that, throughout their courtship, Collins had been a regular visitor to her apartment.
-As such, he may have become acquainted with Basom throughout the time the two had dated.
+As such, he may have become acquainted with Basom during that time.

 Shortly after an updated composite drawing of the suspect had been disseminated throughout the media following Beineman's murder, a janitor at a Woodland Hills apartment village also contacted investigators to state an individual matching this description had frequented an apartment adjacent to one Maralynn Skelton had frequently visited in the months prior to her murder.
 As such, Collins may have also known Skelton—at least by sight—prior to her murder.

 Suspect identification and questioning

 Following Diana Goshe's identification of a photograph of Collins, police asked her to identify the man she had seen with Beineman in a police lineup.
-In this lineup, Goshe positively identified Collins as the man she had seen with Karen Sue Beineman.
+In this lineup, Goshe positively identified Collins as the man she had seen with Beineman.
 In total, seven witnesses would be found who would later testify to having seen Collins in the area between the university campus and Mrs. Goshe's wig shop between 11 a.m. and 1 p.m. on July 23, including three young women who stated Collins had attempted to entice them onto his motorcycle.
 To one of these women, Collins had remarked he did not appreciate women having their ears pierced as piercings "[left] holes that defile their bodies".
 (Note: Autopsy reports had indicated five of the seven victims linked to the perpetrator, including Beineman, had had their ears pierced.)

 On Sunday, July 27, police arrived at the Emmet Street apartment Collins shared with his roommate, Arnold Davis.
 Although Collins emphatically protested his innocence and insisted the eyewitnesses' identification of him had been an error, he refused to return to the police station to take a polygraph test.
 The following evening, Davis observed Collins emerging from his bedroom carrying a box partially covered by a blanket.
 As Davis opened the door for his roommate to leave the apartment, he observed that the contents of this box included a woman's purple leather shoe, rolled-up jean-like material, and a burlap purse.
 Thirty minutes later, Collins returned to the apartment and informed Davis he had simply decided to "get rid of" the box and its contents.